kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 Before, there were long-running policy evaluators, ready to process policy requests.

-Now, policy evaluation mode happens on-demand: we receive a request, a fresh policy evaluator is created, used just for evaluation that request, and discarded.
+Now, policy evaluation mode happens on-demand: we receive a request, a fresh policy evaluator is created, used just for evaluating that request, and discarded.

-This is possible as we now leverage Wasmtime's pre-initialization, hence creation time of policy evaluators in greatly reduced.
+This is possible as we now leverage Wasmtime's pre-initialization, hence creation time of policy evaluators is greatly reduced.

 Using this on-demand approach to policy evaluators brings two main advantages: